 Dinner: An Asian stir fry with tonnes of vegetables and bok choy, complete with some baked tofu.

-Dessert: Fortified coconut yoghurt with blueberries topped with crushed nuts and some cacao nibs.
+Dessert: Fortified coconut yogurt with blueberries topped with crushed nuts and some cacao nibs.

 Protein Combining: The Need to Know